+Parameters Description

+Editor header Information about:

+Current command sequence

+▶ Mode

-Parameter Description Header of the editor Information about: Current command sequence Mode Command sequences editor Menu bar (on page 59) with symbols to configure a command sequence.
-Tabs with opened command sequences Select the open command sequences by clicking on the respective tab.
-In execution mode, the color of the tab corresponds to the color of the execution status (on page 91) of the command sequence.
+Command sequence editor menu bar Menu bar (on page 59) with symbols to configure a command sequence.

+Parameters Description Tabs with opened command sequences Select the open command sequences by clicking on the respective tab.
+In execution mode, the color of the tab corresponds to the color of the execution status (on page 92) of the command sequence.
 Command sequence grid Diagram of the project configuration.
-Configuration by dragging &amp; dropping the elements from the menu bar.
+Configuration by dragging & dropping the elements from the menu bar.
 Hint: To enlarge or reduce the grid, position the mouse pointer at the edge and drag it in the desired direction with the mouse button held down.

-Parameter Description

-Mode display Status display of the selected mode:

-Edit mode:

-Symbol for editing mode (pencil)

-Size of the command sequence grid

-Number of configured elements

-Execution mode:

-Symbol for execution mode: Automatic Manual

-Symbol for the status (green thumb: ready to start)

-Execution step: - in execution - completed

-Cursor position Shows line and column of the selected choice in the command sequence grid.

-Zoom bar Setting of the zoom factor for the command sequence grid with slider.

-+ Enlarges the zoom factor by 25% per click.

-- Reduces the zoom factor by 25% per click.
+Mode display Status display of the selected mode: ▶ Edit mode: Symbol for editing mode (pencil) ► Size of the command sequence grid Number of configured elements Execution mode: Symbol for execution mode:- Automatic- Manual Symbol for the status (green thumb: ready to start) Execution step:in executioncompleted Cursor position Shows line and column of the selected choice in the command sequence grid.
+Zoom bar Setting of the zoom factor for the command sequence grid with slider. + Enlarges the zoom factor by 25% per click. - Reduces the zoom factor by 25% per click.

-Selection of the dockable windows Opens drop-down list to select the dockable windows:

-List of command sequences (on page 38)
+Parameters Description Selection of the dockable windows Opens drop-down list to select the dockable windows: List of command sequences (on page 37) Note: This list is always shown when called up.

-Selected dockable windows are shown or hidden.